 In a keyword search, a word root followed by a truncation symbol to retrieve variant endings.

-Example in UCAT library catalog: chican? -- (to find chicano or chicana or chicanos or chicanas)
+Example in Library Quick Search: chican* -- (to find chicano or chicana or chicanos or chicanas)

 Uniform Resource Locator.
 The unique address of every item on the Internet and used to locate and retrieve a particular page.